 Thyssenkrupp shortlists two buyout consortia in elevator deal

+Potentially Europe's biggest private-equity deal in 13 years, the transaction is now in its last stages and could come to a head next week when Thyssenkrupp's supervisory board is scheduled to meet.

+"The bids are at a high level and underline the attractiveness of the business.
+After careful evaluation of an extensive catalogue of criteria, the company has decided to prioritise further negotiations with two consortia of financial investors," Thyssenkrupp said in a statement.

-The ailing conglomerate said it would prioritise negotiations with two private equity consortia: one consisting of Blackstone BX.N, Carlyle CG.O and the Canadian Pension Plan Investment Board and one led by Advent and Cinven CINV.UL.
+The ailing conglomerate said it would focus negotiations on two private equity consortia: one consisting of Blackstone BX.N, Carlyle CG.O and the Canadian Pension Plan Investment Board and one led by Advent and Cinven CINV.UL.

+Thyssenkrupp said it aimed to reach an agreement over whether to sell a majority of the division, which could fetch 16 billion euros ($17.3 billion), or all of it, adding a initial public offering still remained an option.

 ((christoph.steitz@thomsonreuters.com; +49 69 7565 1269; Reuters Messaging: christoph.steitz.thomsonreuters.com@reuters.net))